 Archive for May, 2012

 This is information that I think people need to know if they want a better chance for a gun license in Ma.
-If you did not hear this in your firearm safety class, you have been inadvertently set up for failure by someone who did not know enough to bring it up.
+If you did not hear this in you’re firearm safety class, you have been inadvertently set up for failure probably by someone who did not know enough to bring it up.

-For your ‘reason’ ask if they accept, (Any Lawful Purpose), if for some bizarre reason that is not accepted, for your second runner up put, (For Personal Protection) as a reasonable alternative, it boils down to a silly matter of semantics’s in some towns.
+For your ‘reason’ ask if they accept, (Any Lawful Purpose), if for some bizarre reason that is not accepted, for you’re second runner up put, (For Personal Protection) as a reasonable alternative, it boils down to a silly matter of semantics’s in some towns.
 Next, read carefully, and please, take it very seriously;

-If you leave something out because you don’t think it was important, because maybe it was a ‘continued without a finding’, (cwoaf) or maybe it is an expired 209-A restraining order, or perhaps a long ago, long gone probation when you were a teen, it may not be important to you anymore, but if you leave it out the police consider it a “lie by omission” and it can lead to a denial of your gun license.
+If you leave something out because you don’t think it was important, because maybe it was a ‘continued without a finding’, (cwoaf) or maybe it is an expired 209-A restraining order, or perhaps a long ago, long gone probation when you were a teen, it may not be important to you anymore, but if you leave it out the police consider it a “lie by omission” and it can lead to a denial of you’re gun license.
 It may be something that happened when you were a teen and you think to yourself that those records are sealed, think again, when it comes to a gun license they break the ‘seals’.
 Just because something may have happened in your past it does not necessarily mean that you will not get a license, but, if you don’t mention it, that is what may stop you short in your quest.
 They have your record, and they want you to repeat it, consider it a serious test of honesty.
-If there is nothing in your past, good, just put N/A on each conviction question.
+If there is nothing in your past, good, just check NO on each question.

 Please see the attached information on how to get your report.
 Again, you do not have to get one, but if you do want one: